Skip to Content

 15 Amp RV Extension Cords

-This 15-amp RV extension cord’s performance is not compromised by extreme temperatures and functions in temps as low as -58°F to as high as +221°F.
+This 15-amp RV extension cord’s performance is not compromised by extreme temperatures and functions in a broad range of temps to cover all of your camping needs (it’s also available in two colors, yellow or green, and several lengths to fit your needs).

 Sale

-• POWER YOUR RV EFFORTLESSLY: Power up your RV with Power Grip's 30-amp extension cord.
-This camper essential is 25' long, ensuring you have enough...
+• Effortless Power For RVs & EVs: Power up your RV or electric vehicle with Power Grip's 30-amp extension cord.
+This 50' long camper essential offers...

 Valterra A10-3025EH Mighty Cord RV 30-Amp Extension Cord